Why Did Patriots Trade Jimmy Garoppolo Pick? Nick Caserio Explains

 “But that was a pick that was, for whatever reason, in demand.
 So we listened, and we make the decision that we did, and we eventually ended up picking there at the bottom of the round.”

-The Patriots surprisingly stood pat on Day 1 of the draft, selecting Georgia offensive lineman Isaiah Wynn with the 23rd overall pick Thursday night and Wynn’s former college teammate, running back Sony Michel, at No. 31.
+The Patriots surprisingly stood pat on Day 1 of the draft, selecting Georgia offensive lineman Isaiah Wynn with the 23rd overall pick Thursday night and Wynn’s college teammate, running back Sony Michel, at No. 31.
 It was just the third time in the Bill Belichick era that the Patriots had taken two players in the first round.

 Belichick, Caserio and Co. did swing a trade early Friday afternoon, sending a third-round pick (No. 95) to the San Francisco 49ers for offensive tackle Trent Brown and a fifth-rounder (No. 143).